Women Ae Hungrier Because of Gender Inequality

 Equal Rights

-More than half of the world's agricultural workers are women, yet they make up just 13% of land owners.
-Often, they're not allowed to own the land they work on or make financial decisions.
+More than half of the world’s agricultural workers are women, yet less than one in five landowners worldwide are women.
+Often, they’re not allowed to own the land they work on or make financial decisions.

 Legal Protections

-On average, women have only three-quarters of the legal protections given to men.
+On average, women have less than two-thirds of the legal protections that men have.
 In 18 countries, husbands can legally prevent their wives from working.
-There are no laws protecting women from domestic violence in 49 countries.
+There are no laws protecting women from domestic violence in over 30 countries.

 Gender Equality